Are you able to travel to the UK and looking to start your studies in person in September?

 - Students who are predicted, or achieve, a 2.1 will be guaranteed an invitation to the second phase of the University of Buckingham MBChB Selection Process.

-3rd Route: application EU Medical and Dental schools teaching in English language.
+3rd Route: application EU Medical schools teaching in English language.

 Why study the Medical Foundation Programme?

-- The course provides students with an alternative to A Levels as a route to medical and dental school.
+- The course provides students with an alternative to A Levels as a route to medical school.

 - Students will study Biology, Chemistry, Further Mathematics, Physics or Psychology, as well as having introductory sessions in topics such as: Pathology, Physiology, Genetics and Pharmacology.

-- The course is taught by highly skilled and experienced teachers in a specialised medical and dental school stream.
+- The course is taught by highly skilled and experienced teachers in a specialised medical school stream.

 - Specialist staff provide support with UCAS applications, personal statements, university entry research, UCAT* / BMAT preparation and interview preparation.